Pearly Penile Papules (PPP) are a common occurrence in young men, and are actually a variation of normal anatomy.

 How are Pearly Penile Papules diagnosed?

-Pearly penile papules are primarily diagnosed based on inspection of the lesions.
-It is important that examination is undertaken by a clinician experienced in dealing with penile skin conditions so that a correct diagnosis of PPP is made (and other possible diagnoses ruled out).
+Pearly Penile Papules are primarily diagnosed based on inspection of the lesions.
+It is important that examination is undertaken by a clinician experienced in dealing with penile skin conditions so that a correct diagnosis is made (and other possible diagnoses ruled out).

-Occasionally PPP are misdiagnosed as Genital warts, and this results in unnecessary distress, relationship difficulties and unnecessary treatment.
+Occasionally PPPs are misdiagnosed as Genital warts, and this results in unnecessary distress, relationship difficulties and unnecessary treatment.

-(1) Taking patients concerns seriously – It is important that the patients who have concerns about PPP or spots on their penis are taken seriously
+It is important that the patients who have concerns about or spots on their penis are taken seriously

 Sometimes dermatoscopy can be used to study the lesions in greater detail.